MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-C-Contracting-Methods-Contract-Types/part-515-Contracting-Negotiation/subpart-515.4-Contract-Pricing/section-515.408.md

 (End of figure)

-(d) When the contract contains the basic clause 552.238-80 Industrial Funding Fee and Sales Reporting, insert the clause at 552.215-75, Price Adjustment—Failure to Provide Accurate Information, in solicitations and contracts under the MAS program.

-(e) Use Alternate IV of FAR 52.215-21, Requirements for Cost or Pricing Data or Information Other Than Cost or Pricing Data—Modifications, to provide for submission of information other than cost or pricing data for MAS contracts.
+(d) Use Alternate IV of FAR 52.215-21, Requirements for Cost or Pricing Data or Information Other Than Cost or Pricing Data—Modifications, to provide for submission of information other than cost or pricing data for MAS contracts.
 To provide for uniformity in requests under the MAS program, insert the following in paragraph (b) of the clause:

 (1) Information required by the clause at 552.238-82, Modifications (Multiple Award Schedule).